lauslim12/Satella/README.md

 ## Requirements

-In order to run the baseline of this application, you just need the following two things.
+In order to run the baseline of this application, you just need the following three things.

 - Windows / Linux Environment (Linux is recommended)
 - Python 3.9 and up
-- Poetry (optional)
+- Poetry

 In order to automate the application, then you will also need these: